SimplyStaking/thorchain-package/README.md

     preload_keys:
       - name: integration-bot
         mnemonic: "<24-word mnemonic>"
-    default_account: integration-bot
 ```
-The CLI launcher imports each mnemonic, warns if the derived address is *not* listed under `prefunded_accounts`, and (optionally) repoints the `default` key to the requested entry.
+The CLI launcher imports each mnemonic, warns if the derived address is *not* listed under `prefunded_accounts`, and automatically uses the first imported key as the CLI default.

 ### State Forking
 Fork from mainnet state with a minimal config (examples/forking-genesis.yaml):